MysteryPancake/After-Effects-Fun/README.md

 To have fun in After Effects, I often need to store data in memory and share it between expressions.

-Many consider this impossible, but I found several ways to do it:
+Some consider this impossible, but I found several ways to do it:

 ### 1. Variable Leaking (JavaScript only)